KiFoundation/ki-testnet-challenge/umee-relayer-server1-kichain-server2/README.md

 rly q balance umee-betanet-1
 rly q balance kichain-t-4
 ```
->Hash details for a transaction through the Umiya network can be viewed on the following path in the explorer
+>Hash details for a transaction through the Umee network can be viewed on the following path in the explorer
 >```
 >https://explorer-umee.nodes.guru/transactions/<hash>
 >```